MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/Labs/11-LAB_SC_100_Lab4_Ex1_SecureScore.md

     - Select, **Add**.
     - Select, **Next**.
 1. In the Review and finish page review your settings, select **Submit**, then select **Done**.
+1. You should be on the **Permissions and roles** page and see the custom role you just created.
+Keep this tab open, you'll come back to it in the next task.

 You successfully set up a custom role for security posture that grants Joni Shermann access to the Exposure Management data source.